malevitzch/compiler-using-llvm/README.md

 # todo
 - link parser to the project in cmake
 - create an internal representation for operators (or use one provided by llvm)
-- add a way to link multiple statements and code blocks in the AST